If Bastion is the heart of the nation, then Necropolis is where its spirit lies

 The first Highborn settled along the coast of the Bay of Catazar here, and some of the oldest post-Terunael human-built structures are found here.
 In some ways, it is the foundation upon which Highguard - and to a degree the Empire - was built.

 When the Highborn arrived, the entire area that is now Highguard was controlled by orcs.
 As they established themselves, the newly arrived humans drove the orcs north and east - eventually eliminating the majority of the orc nations and forcing the rest to flee toward Reikos and the Mallum.
-Fragmentary records of the time talk to the conflict this created with the Navarr and the Urizen as the spreading Highborn kingdom drove angry orcs to attack Therunin and Redoubt.
+Fragmentary records of the time talk about the conflict this created with the Navarr and the Urizen as the spreading Highborn kingdom drove angry orcs to attack Therunin and Redoubt.
 The early diplomatic incidents this created soured relations with the two "native" human cultures for several decades.

 This first territory the Highborn conquered they called Pharos, and built a great city here to serve as their capital.
 The city of Pharos was burnt to the ground during the time of turmoil, the civil war between the patricians and the chapters.
 Yet Pharos was not the only victim of the war - a number of towns and early chapters were destroyed by one side or the other.
 Many were never rebuilt, serving as permanent memorials to, and warnings against, the most tragic period in the history of Highguard.
 Following the war, many citizens chose to establish chapters in Casinea and Bastion, beginning new lives and putting the memories of a vicious internal conflict behind them.
 As a result, Necropolis had the lowest population of all the Highborn territories - at least until the invasion of Reikos by the Druj.